 We provide three services that have helped brands achieve amazing results (cases follow).

-Too many brands are “me-too”.
-We start with your business strategy and inject creativity to build a narrative that resonates inside and out.
+Too many brands are “me-too” and conventional.
+We start with the business strategy and inject creativity to build a long-term communications strategy that resonates inside and out.
 This ensures the most engaging story is deployed efficiently and effectively.

-We do not recommend traditional marketing plans.
-They are backward thinking and rapidly stale dated.
-A proactive go-to-market creates real dialogue, deeper engagement, and real revenue results.
+We do not do or recommend traditional marketing plans.
+They are backward thinking and grow rapidly stale.
+A proactive go-to-market creates valuable dialogue, deeper engagement, and real revenue.

 Executive Communications and Ghostwriting

-This includes the design of thought leadership and content marketing programs, we also counsel executives on their personal brand, and develop impressive content across all channels in all forms.
-We take articles, blogs and books from concept to reader through ghostwriting and publishing.
+We build thought leadership and content marketing programs, counsel executives on their personal brand, and develop impressive content across all channels.
+We take books from concept to reader through ghostwriting and publishing.
 And you can contract with us to write all of your marketing and employee communications content.

 This was literally the big leagues.
 Jeff led a team (off the field) that had the baseball club’s support to find a new name, reposition the club with a fresh story and new creative, and work with Major League Baseball for final approval.